szymon-sawicki/cinema-app/README.md

 ## NEXT TASKS TO DO

-- write entities (infrastructure) for all domain objects
+- write entities (infrastructure) for all domain objects and refactor all dao's
 - fix POM.XML
-- fix test of CinemasService
+- fix tests of CinemasService
-- test manually inserting of seats by creating of cinema